SciCompKL/MeDiPack/doc/mpiFunctions_layout.md

 element: type
   -> Special handling for datatype arguments.
 Depending on the interface they are treated as templates or normal arguments. child of: function
   attributes:             name -> The name of the argument.
                           type -> The type of the argument.
+              [optional] const -> If defined indicates that the argument is constant.

+element: message
+  -> Special handling for message arguments.
+They are directly stored in the buffers. child of: function
+  attributes:             name -> The name of the argument.
+                          type -> The type of the argument.